SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### Invelid/reserved options
 Note that there exist reserved and invalid values for many of the bitfields controlled by the properties of the logic block, as well as reserved bits with no known or documented function.
 This library does not support specifying these.
-No comprehensive investigation has been undertaken to exclude the existence of of hidden and/or broken features, nor is there any reason to expect that such... just clear evidence of a pattern of features getting "airbrushed out" of the documentation without removal from the silicon. sometimes this is probably dictated by expedience alone.
-There addresses of registers
+No comprehensive investigation has been undertaken to exclude the existence of of hidden and/or broken features, nor is there any reason to expect that such exist

 *A discovery of an undocumented or reserved option which has been found to do something potentially useful gives the usual (or it would be usual, except that there are essen) reward for undocumented features: an assembled breakout board featuring an impacted part (of your choice), or a quantity of bare boards of your choice from my [tindie store](https://tindie.com/stores/drazzy) of equal value.* See details at [https://github/SpenceKonde/AVR_Research/blob/master/Bounties.md](https://github.com/SpenceKonde/AVR_Research/blob/main/Bounties.md)